Cambia lingua / Switch language: ITA

 - Sugar: plain sugar works great.
 Unrefined cane sugar works well too.
 If you use coconut sugar, then you need to multiply our sugar amount by 1.25 as coconut sugar is less sweet than regular sugar.

-- Orange: we use the juice and the grated zest of one large Sicilian orange.
-Better if the orange is organic.
+- Orange: we use the juice and the grated zest of organic oranges.
+It would be best for you if the orange is organic.

-- Vanilla aroma: this is optional but it adds a nice layer of vanilla flavour to the cake that goes well with the orange flavour.
+- Vanilla extract: this is optional but it adds a nice vanilla flavour to the cake that goes well with the orange flavour.

 For the eggless orange curd

-- Orange juice: we like to use freshly squeezed orange juice from Sicilian oranges, then we filter out the pulp and only use the smooth part of the juice.
+- Orange juice: we like to use freshly squeezed orange juice, then we filter out the pulp and only use the liquid part of the juice.
 You can also use packaged orange juice.